 |1:6 I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel; 1:7 which is really not another; only there are some who are disturbing you and want to distort the gospel of Christ.
 1:8 But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
 1:9 As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!|

 Distort the gospel – After a relatively short introduction (1:1-5), compared to some of his other letters, Paul gets right down to business and immediately expresses his disappointment in the Galatian Christians for accepting a distorted gospel.
 It will be important to find out in what way the gospel was distorted.

-Accursed – Galatians is the angriest of all of Paul’s letters, which means that we are dealing here with a most dangerous distortion of the gospel.
+Accursed – Galatians is the angriest of all of Paul’s letters, which means that we are dealing here with a very dangerous distortion of the gospel.
 This “different gospel” (1:6), which was “contrary to what we have preached to you” (1:8) and “contrary to what you received” (1:9), distorted the truth of the gospel (1:7; 2:5, 14), and may result in eternal loss, as can be seen from the following:

 Paul normally starts his letters with words of praise or thanks to the churches he is writing to.
 Paul even gave praise to the carnal Christians at Corinth.
-But in this letter he does not do it, probably because he is disappointed in them for swallowing a false doctrine.
+But in this letter, he does not do it, probably because he is disappointed in them for accepting a false doctrine.